Tribal and Tribal Fusion Belly Dance Costumes

 There is a special tribal bellydance choli, which ties at the back and leaves most of the back exposed, but there are many interpretations of it - some low cut at the front, some more modest, some with different styles of fastening at the back, and some with ties at the front.
 The drop shoulder style is popular.

-The finishing touch is lots of chunky jewellery.
+The finishing touch is lots of chunky jewelry.
 I've never seen a tasseled armband (like the one Carrie's wearing) before, but tassels on the hip belt are very common.

 Belts and Skirts